NathanKr/FullStack/WebEditorPoc/README.md

 <h2>To Do</h2>
 <ol>
 <li>Share constants between client and server e.g. port , ...</li>
-<li>disable up and down arrow of bootstrap icons on edit when operation is not possible e.g. up when current index is 0</li>
+<li>Disable up and down arrow of bootstrap icons on edit when operation is not possible e.g. up when current index is 0</li>
+<li>Why on axios doc https://www.npmjs.com/package/axios it is possible to send object to server but i was not able to (had to send json of object)</li>
+<li>Better understand LoaderButton.css</li>
+<li>Handle error with alert (one i did) on client</li>
+<li>Why parse error on server was not cached </li>
 </ol>

 <h2>required installation</h2>